PolaJedrecka/metamorphosis-javascript/README.md

 # Metamorphosis

+If you want to play puzzless click [*here*](https://polajedrecka.github.io/metamorphosis-javascript/)

 ## Story

 We have a great idea: programming is really fun but breeding frogs and butterflies is even more fun! :)